How Expert Quotes Affect E-E-A-T and AI Search Visibility — Data and Examples

 - Certification references: "Certified to ASTM F2413-18 impact resistance standards" - with a link to the certifying body

-- Expert endorsements: “This is the only running shoe I recommend for severe overpronation.” — Dr. Sarah Chen, DPM, Sports Podiatry Associates (with link to published recommendation)
+- Expert endorsements: "This is the only running shoe I recommend for severe overpronation." - Dr. Sarah Chen, DPM, Sports Podiatry Associates (with link to the published recommendation)

 Category and comparison pages